Juniper/libxo/doc/libxo.rst

 use --enable-warnings to keep the code warning free, but most users need not use this option.

+.. index:: --enable-text-only

-libxo provides the --enable-text-only option to reduce the footprint of the library for smaller installations.
+libxo provides the `--enable-text-only` option to reduce the footprint of the library for smaller installations.
 XML, JSON, and HTML rendering logic is removed.

+.. index:: --with-gettext

 The gettext library does not provide a simple means of learning its location, but libxo will look for it in /usr and /opt/local.
-If installed elsewhere, the installer will need to provide this information using the "``--with-gettext=/dir/path``" option.
+If installed elsewhere, the installer will need to provide this information using the "`--with-gettext=/dir/path`" option.

+.. index:: libslax

 libslax is not required by libxo; it contains the "oxtradoc" program used to format documentation.